matuzo/matuzoat/src/blog/improving-the-keyboard-accessibility-of-codepen-embeds.md

 ### Skip links

-Let's say, you're not interested in the embedded Pen.
+Let’s say, you're not interested in the embedded Pen.
 As a mouse user, you just keep scrolling.
 As a keyboard user, you have to press <kbd>Tab</kbd> at least 9 times until you get to the next focusable element.
 Or worse, you get trapped in the Pen.
 This happens if the Pen is editable.
 You can pass the buttons in the top bar but the journey ends as soon as you get to the `pre` element where the code is displayed.
-Once you're in there, there's no way of getting out.
+Once you're in there, there’s no way of getting out.

 <figure class="figure">
   <div class="content__video-wrapper">